Concordium/workshops-and-hackathons/README.md

-# Concordium @ SheBuilds Hackathon
+# Concordium Hackathon Workshop Material

-This repository contains the code used in a workshop for the SheBuilds Hackathon in 2023.
+This repository contains the code used in Concordium's workshops at hackathons in 2023.
+The workshop builds a voting application and showcases the identity feature of the Concordium blockchain.

 It has two parts, a smart contract and a dApp.